wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-giant-desert.md

 title: Giant, Desert
 ---

-Nomadic giant that slowly turn into stone.
+Nomadic giant that slowly turns into stone.
 An humanoid.

 Imagine a huge humanoid, covered in sand-colored scarves and tunics.
 It’s bald with a skin the texture of sandpaper and has piercing blue eyes.